shekspir55/rbn/content/posts/Eurovision-and-context.md

 3. Context - how good people understand the persons struggles

 Unfortunately, context, which is the most representative of equality, is in the last place.

+UPD: Context + being an outliner in the category you are e.g. are you freeky enough? are you old but a different kind of old?
+Do you look different and act in dramatically different way.